phil85/PCCC-Algorithm/README.md

 </h1>

 An algorithm for clustering with hard and soft must-link and cannot-link constraints.
 A detailed description of the algorithm can be found in https://arxiv.org/abs/2212.14437.
+The data of the paper is available under https://github.com/phil85/PCCC-Data.

 ## Dependencies